JackAlbrecht/Phonebook/README.md

 - PhonebookTest: This demonstrates the usage of PhonebookManager by adding, printing, modifying, and deleting different entries.

 In this way we are able to create a link of nodes, starting at the head and traversing until we run out of nodes to connect to, based on how many people we have data for, called a linked list.

+This program is a Computer Science 2 (CS145) project for Prof. Darrell Criss at Whatcom Community College, Spring 2023.

+The formal assignment name is "Assignment 2: Phonebook".

 Thank you for checking out my program,
 If you have questions please reach out at: Jackalbrecht5@gmail.com